HannaBerggren/Movie-Fav/README.md

 After signing up with Movie Fav a user can sign in by filling out the sign in form.
 When submitting a valid form they are redirected to the home page.

-If the user tries to submit an invalid form (wrong username or password, blank field) they are notified through a message and asked to correct their submission.
+If the user tries to submit an invalid form (wrong username or password, blank field) they are notified by a message to correct their submission.

 ![Sign in](src/assets/signin.png)